Installing multiple MySQL versions on the same Linux with mysql-sandbox

 mysql-sandbox that lets you install multiple MySQL versions into your user home:

-Note that will extract the files into the current folder and expects them to live there forever.
-You might want to move the file to a persistent place like
+Note that make_sandbox will extract the files into the current folder and expects them to live there forever.
+That's why we switched to a persistent place like

 On older distributions,